NoIndexx/CrewAI_Multi_Agent_System_For_Question_Answering/README.md

    - First, the AI-generated answer to your question
    - Below the answer, a list of sources where the information was found

+## How It Works

+1. **Question Analysis**: When a user submits a question, it is passed to the CrewAI system
+2. **Information Retrieval**: The Information Retrieval Agent (using Groq's Llama model) searches the web using:
+   - SerperDev API for web search results
+   - Web scraping to extract content from relevant pages
+   - Website search to find specific information
+3. **Context Creation**: Retrieved information is structured and formatted as context
+4. **Answer Generation**: The Answer Generation Agent (using OpenAI's model) creates a comprehensive answer based on the context
+5. **Source Citation**: Sources are tracked throughout the process and displayed alongside the answer

 ## Project Structure

 - `app.py`: Streamlit application with the AI Question Answering interface
-- `agents.yaml`: Configurations for specialized AI agents
+- `agents.yaml`: Configurations for specialized AI agents, defining their roles, goals, and backstories
 - `tasks.yaml`: Task configurations for information retrieval and answer generation
 - `.env`: Environment variables file (API keys)
+- `helper.py`: Utility functions for environment setup
+- `requirements.txt`: Python dependencies
+- `db/`: Directory for storing local data (when configured)

 ## Next Steps for Development